Build Her Up:Skilled Trades Conference

 Thank you to our generous sponsors for their support:

-Funded in part by the Government of Canada's Canadian Apprenticeship Strategy and the Labour Market Partnerships.
+Funded in part by the Government of Canada's Canadian Apprenticeship Strategy and the Labour Market Partnerships with the Government of Alberta.

 Canada and Alberta logo